 • Taught the CCHS-1 program at the National Medical Academy of Kyrgyzstan in Bishkek, Kyrgyzstan

-• Introduced the CCHS program to the US Public Health Service at the 54th annual USPHS Scientific & Training Symposium in Minneapolis in May of 2019
+• Introduced the CCHS program to the US Public Health Service at the 54th annual USPHS Scientific & Training Symposium in Minneapolis

 • Developed over 100 risk assessment sheets for the primary health problems of the homeless